chadn/instamem/docs/test-output-organization.md

 Use `npm run test` for quick feedback during development.

 ### For CI/CD
-Use `npm run test:organized` to maintain historical records and easier debugging of failed builds.
+Use `npm run test` (with organized output) to maintain historical records and easier debugging of failed builds.

 ### For Debugging
 Use `npm run test:debug` or examine specific failed test artifacts in the organized directories.